 Veterinarians recommend that your iguana’s diet be made up of 80-90% dark leafy greens.
 These fiber-rich plants are great for your iguana’s digestive system and are a species-appropriate and nutrition-rich food source.
 Red, yellow, and orange vegetables can be offered to your iguana as well.

-Your iguana can also eat fruits, but since fruits are very high in sugars, they should be less than 20% of your iguana’s diet.
+Your iguana can also eat fruits, but since fruits are very high in sugar, they should be less than 20% of your iguana’s diet.
 Ideally, they should be more of a treat than a meal.

 You’ll want to avoid light green vegetables like iceberg lettuce as they’re made up mostly of water and don’t contain many nutrients.